FennellPamela-FS/8-hope/docs/research/R3-Notes.md

 **Opportunities:**

-    1: Growing Interest in Spiritual Apps: With the increasing interest in spiritual apps, there's a growing market for your Bible app.
+    1: Growing Interest in Spiritual Apps: With the increasing interest in spiritual apps, there's a growing market for your 8Hope app.

     2: Personal Devotionals: Many people use personal devotionals as a way to connect with God.
 Your app could fill a gap in this market by providing a unique, interactive experience.

 **Threats:**

-    1: Competition: There are many Bible apps already in the market.
+    1: Competition: There are many Bible like apps already in the market.
 To stand out, your app needs to offer something truly unique.

     2: User Privacy Concerns: As your app will likely require user accounts, you need to ensure you handle user data responsibly to avoid privacy concerns.